japhero/ObsidianMain/Areas/school/Math/U-Substitution.md

 - the reason that we have to manipulate $du$ by multiplying or dividing the whole equation is because we want $du$ to be the derivative of $u$ and in a normal chain rule this would be what we are multiplying by.
 	- simply we want $du$ to be the $g'$ in $f'\left(g(x) \right)g'(x)$ of the [[chain rule#Formula|chain rule formula]].
 - $du$ goes away when i take the integral its kindov symbolic and just goes away.
-- $du$ is kindov used as a vessle for geting rid of "products" of taking the derivative
+- $du$ is kindov used as a vessel for geting rid of "products" of taking the derivative
+- Integral rules $\downarrow$
 - $$\int [f(x)+g(x)] \, dx  = \int f(x) \, dx + \int g(x) \, dx  $$
 - The goal with $u$ should allways be to remove x from the equation
 - can use trig definitions to change into a form that we can solve.